Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Other Schr oder restrictions of Baxter objects

 With the above considerations, it is not hard to prove that Schr\"oder PFPs grow according to rule~\eqref{rule:newSchroeder}.
-To any Schr\"oder PFP $F$, we assign the label $(h,k)$ where $h$ is one greater than the number of internal segments meeting the right border of $F$ above $p_F$ (included) and $k$ is one greater than the number of internal segments meeting the upper border of $F$.
-Of course, the only (Schr\"oder) PFP of size $1$ has label $(1,1)$.
+To any Schr\"oder PFP $F$, we assign the label $(h,k)$ where \begin{itemize} \item if $p_F$ exists, $h$ is one greater than the number of internal segments meeting the right border of $F$ above $p_F$ (included), \item if $p_F$ does not exist, $h$ is one greater than the total number of internal segments meeting the right border of $F$, \item in both cases, $k$ is one greater than the number of internal segments meeting the upper border of $F$. \end{itemize} Of course, the only (Schr\"oder) PFP of size $1$ has label $(1,1)$.
 Following the growth previously described, a Schr\"oder PFP $F$ of label $(h,k)$ produces: \begin{itemize} \item $h$ Schr\"oder PFPs obtained by adding a block $b$ on the right of the north-east corner of $F$.
 The left side of $b$ may reach the bottom border of $F$, and then a Schr\"oder PFP of label $(1,k+1)$ is obtained.
-It may also reach any internal segment $s$ incident with the right border of $F$ that is above $p_F$ (included), and Schr\"oder PFPs of labels $(2,k+1),\ldots,(h,k+1)$ are obtained in this way. \item $k$ Schr\"oder PFPs obtained by adding a block $b$ above the north-east corner of $F$.
+It may also reach any internal segment $s$ incident with the right border of $F$ that is above $p_F$ (included), and Schr\"oder PFPs of labels $(2,k+1),\ldots,(h,k+1)$ are obtained in this way.
+Indeed, for the PFP $F'$ produced, $p_{F'} = p_F$, but the number of internal segments meeting the right border above it takes a value between $1$ and $h-1$. \item $k$ Schr\"oder PFPs obtained by adding a block $b$ above the north-east corner of $F$.
 The bottom side of $b$ may reach the rightmost segment incident with the upper border of $F$, and then a Schr\"oder PFP of label $(h+1,k)$ is obtained.
 But if it reaches any other segment incident with the upper border of $F$ (left border of $F$ included), then a T-junction of type \tikz[scale=0.15]{ \draw (0,1) -- (2,1); \draw (1,1) -- (1,0); } is formed with at least one internal segment meeting the upper border of $F$.
 By definition, for the Schr\"oder PFP $F'$ produced, we therefore have that $p_{F'}$ is the segment that supports the bottom edge of $b$.
 Consequently, the labels of the Schr\"oder PFPs produced are $(2,k-1),\ldots,(2,1)$. \end{itemize} This concludes the proof that Schr\"oder PFPs grow with rule~\eqref{rule:newSchroeder}, and so along the generating tree $\TSch$. \end{proof}

 To illustrate the growth of Schr\"oder PFPs with rule~\eqref{rule:newSchroeder}, note that, seen as a Schr\"oder PFP, the object whose growth is depicted in Figure~\ref{fig:PPgrowth} has label $(2,2)$ and it has only four children (the middle object of the first line is not produced, and indeed it is not a Schr\"oder PFP).